ankurdhar07/python-note-and-projects/notes/Break And Continue in Python/README.md

 - Uses strip() to remove extra spaces and .lower() to handle case-insensitive responses.

-▶️ How to Run
+▶️ How to Run:

-1. Save the script as break_continue.py.
+1. Save the script as main.py.

 2. Open your terminal and run: python main.py

 3. Follow the on-screen instructions.

-📝 Notes
+📝 Notes:

 - break exits the loop completely.